SLAP Lesion of the Shoulder Joint

 Repeated overhead motions (such as throwing)

-To diagnose the problem, your doctor will examine your arm and shoulder.
+To diagnose the problem, your healthcare provider will examine your arm and shoulder.
 This includes moving your arm in certain directions to test for symptoms.
-Imaging tests, such as an MRI, arthrogram, or CT scan, may also be done to look for other injuries like fractures.
-These provide your doctor with a detailed view of the tissues inside your shoulder joint.
+Imaging tests, such as an MRI, arthrogram, or CT scan, may also be done to evaluate the lesion and to look for other injuries like fractures or rotator cuff tears.
+These provide your healthcare provider with a detailed view of the tissues inside your shoulder joint.

 Rest and anti-inflammatory medicines are often the first line of treatment.
 Physical therapy can also be used to strengthen the muscles in the shoulder.
 This helps keep the joint stable.
 If these treatments aren’t enough, your healthcare provider may recommend surgery to repair the labrum.